 Be sure to check out part 1 and part 2 of this series on Peace of Thread, where Denise Smith told us about how she got started and the struggles she faced in her work.
-In this final installment find out more about where Peace of Thread is now, where they’re headed and how you … Continue reading Peace of Thread: Giving A Voice to the Refugee Women of Clarkston Pt.
+In this final installment find out more about where Peace of Thread is now, where they’re headed and how you … Continue reading Peace of Thread: Amplifying the Voices of Refugee Women of Clarkston Pt.
 3

 fem·i·nism noun "the advocacy of women's rights on the basis of the equality of the sexes."
 Sometimes when I speak on feminism, I feel as though people are actually hearing me say "I hate men", but I don't.
 As women, I believe that we have a lot to educate people on about gender expectations, but … Continue reading Gender Equality: For Men Too?

 "People are like the ocean, you cannot know them by their surface." -Beau Taplin Simone Stevens is a small framed professional dancer with a giggly laugh and the most joyful personality.
 She is interested in anthropology and cultural backgrounds, and Simone herself has ancestors from Spain, France, and the Cherokee Native American tribe.
-She has been dancing since … Continue reading Beneath the Surface
+She has been dancing since … Continue reading Beneath the Surface: Interview with Simone Stevens

 “Tell me three things you are thankful for.”
 Jordan Watson sat across from me and a couple of other girls sprawled across her living room floor.
 We had been sitting there for hours, talking, but the conversation had become pretty dark.
 We all recently found ourselves in the same sort of uncomfortable place in life, … Continue reading The Practice of Thankfulness